Interview Waiver Program: Stage in the visa application process where the interview waiver option becomes available

 The Interview Waiver Program works as follows.
 Applicants apply for a visa by filling in Form DS-160 online on the Department of State's Consular Electronic Application Center website, just as they would for a visa application with an interview.
 After submitting Form DS-160, the applicant may then use the Form DS-160 confirmation number to apply for a nonimmigrant visa at the consulate.
 As of 2023, the website through which nonimmigrant visa applications for US consulates can be done electronically is ustraveldocs.com (or an embassy/consulate-specific site that it redirects the user to).
-The visa application process on this site includes a bunch of questions for the applicant, and based on the applicant's answers to the questions, the application informs the applicant whether he or she may be eligible for an interview waiver.
+The visa application process on this site includes a bunch of questions for the applicant, and based on the applicant's answers to the questions, the application informs the applicant whether they may be eligible for an interview waiver.